aimalz/qp/docs/contributing.rst

-2. In the static block before the first class method you should define the name the class will go by, the version of the class (used to convert older version when reading them back from disk), and the mask across with the distributions is supported.
+2. In the static block before the first class method you should define the name the class will go by, the version of the class (used to convert older version when reading them back from disk), and the mask across which the distribution is supported.

 .. code-block:: python